grafana/grafana/docs/sources/panels-visualizations/visualizations/table/index.md

 # Table

 Tables are a highly flexible visualization designed to display data in columns and rows.
 They support various data types, including tables, time series, annotations, and raw JSON data.
-The table visualization can even take multiple data sets and provide the option to switch between them.
+The table visualization can even take multiple datasets and provide the option to switch between them.
 With this versatility, it's the preferred visualization for viewing multiple data types, aiding in your data analysis needs.

 {{< figure src="/static/img/docs/tables/table_visualization.png" max-width="1200px" lightbox="true" alt="Table visualization" >}}